RubyRubenstahl/node-tripp-lite/README.md

   <img alt="Version" src="https://img.shields.io/badge/version-0.0.1-blue.svg?cacheSeconds=2592000" />
 </p>

-> Controls Tripp-Lite UPSs via USB.
+> `node-tripp-lite` allows you to minitor and controls Tripp-Lite UPSs via USB.
+It uses the `node-hid` library for communications and is compatible with both Windows and Linux nodejs versions.

 ## Install